vierocka/Hybrid-bacterial-genomes/README.md

-The script is written in bash and uses arrays to adjust a reference fasta file for called SNPs (point mutations).
-The algorithm has been used to improve the mappability of RNA-seq reads for newly emerged bacterial hybrids.
+The scripts are written in bash and uses arrays to adjust a reference fasta file for called SNPs (point mutations), and indels.
+The algorithm has been used to improve the mappability of RNA-seq reads for newly emerged bacterial hybrids and to correct reference annotations (gft, bed, gff3).

 **Problem**
 Two closely related bacterial strains (subspecies, species) recombined and created a new bacterial hybrid.
 The two bacterial strains are called a donor and a recipient.
 We have DNA-seq reads of the donor and the hybrid, as well as RNA-seq reads of the hybrid.
 We want to reconstruct the reference genome of the hybrid to increase the precision of RNA-seq reads mapping.